srsapireddy/RTL-Design-in-Verilog-using-SKY130-Technology/README.md

 ### Project Scope </br>

-SKY130 is the hardware industry's first open-source process design kit (PDK) released by SkyWater Technology Foundry in collaboration with Google giving all hardware design experts and aficionados, a worldwide access to their IP functions and open-source ASICs. </br>
+SKY130 is the hardware industry's first open-source process design kit (PDK) released by SkyWater Technology Foundry in collaboration with Google giving all hardware design experts and aficionados: worldwide access to their IP functions and open-source ASICs. </br>

 Beginning with an introduction to digital design using Verilog HDL, the instructors cover digital design steps, including design, functional simulation, test bench-based validation of the design functionality, and logic Synthesis with optimization.
 Further, we learn about efficient verilog coding styles that result in predictable logic in Silicon.</br>